-Homemade Whipped Cream is rich, silky and utterly delicious.
-It’s the perfect topping to just about every dessert.
-It is really a kitchen staple.
-This simple recipe with 11 custom flavor creations and tips on how to keep it longer in the fridge, you are sure to find what you are looking for!
+Homemade Whipped Cream is rich, silky, and utterly delicious.
+It’s the perfect topping for just about every dessert!
+My simple whipped cream recipe includes 11 custom flavor creations, plus tips on how to store homemade whipped cream so it lasts longer in the fridge.

 Homemade Whipped Cream

 I can only recall a few times growing up when we bought premade whipped cream.

 It was always homemade, and it was the perfect topping for fruit, dessert, coffee, and more.

 Unfortunately, it often deflated after sitting for a while.
 Then, I figured out the trick to stabilize it and how to store homemade whipped cream in the refrigerator so it stayed fluffy for days.

 And I’m happy to share both of these tips with you!!!

 - Heavy Cream – You may find differently labeled cartons at the store.

 Heavy cream and heavy whipping cream can be used interchangeably — they both contain 36% milk fat, which helps them whip easily and hold their shape.